YSturkenboom/NativeAppStudio/YuriSturkenboom-pset3/doc/README.md

 Android Studio.
 From there you can build with Gradle in Android Studio and run.

 ## Operation
+Use the menu to navigate to an item and add it to your order.
+You can use the tabs below to navigate to your order or back to the menu at any time.
+If you are happy with your order, go to the order menu via the order tab to view the order including the total price, and press order to confirm your order.
+The estimated waiting time for your order will then be displayed.

 ## Notes
 Again: should probably use Fragments, but that is taught in a later assignment.
 Really hacky use of buttons to make 'tabs', but, it works :)